Balanced-chromatic number and Hadwiger-like conjectures: Concluding remarks

 In this work we introduced a signed version of Hadwiger's conjecture and showed that while it helps to bound the chromatic number of dense families of (signed) graphs it is still equivalent to the Hadwiger's conjecture which only bounds the chromatic number of sparse families of graphs.
 Our conjecture in turn helps to better understand the connection between Hadwiger's conjecture and the odd Hadwiger Conjecture.

 A natural line of work to improve on the existing bounds would be to consider signed simple graphs, or more generally signed graphs of given girth.
 For signed planar simple graphs the best upper bound for the circular chromatic number is 6, while a construction for a simple planar graph of circular chromatic number $\frac{14}{3}$ is given in \cite{NWZ21}.
 The exact value remains open.
-There are no specific improvements on the corresponding bounds for other classes of signed graphs such as singed $K_{t}$-minor-free simple graphs.
+There are no specific improvements on the corresponding bounds for other classes of signed graphs such as signed $K_{t}$-minor-free simple graphs.

 We also showed the existence of relatively large subdivisions in signed graphs of high balanced chromatic number.
-When restricted on graphs this shows the existence of a subdivision where between any pair of vertices there are disjoint odd and even paths.
-We expect that bounds given here can improved.
+When restricted on graphs this shows the existence of a subdivision where between any pair of vertices there are disjoint odd and even paths assuming the chromatic number is high.
+While we expect that the bounds given here can be improved, we also believe the bounds for chromatic number to enforce such stronger structure would be higher.
+Indeed to have both odd and even path between $t$ vertices one needs at least ${t+1 \choose 2}$ vertices which is already much higher lower bound.
 It is also not known how assumptions such as high girth would affect this bound.

+{ While this work was under review, M. Kühn, L. Sauermann, R. Steiner and Y. Wigderson \cite{KSSW2025+} announced a disprove of the Odd Hadwiger conjecture, showing that for $n$ large enough there are graphs on $n$ vertices of independence number 2 (thus chromatic number at least $\frac{n}{2}$) whose largest odd $K_t$-minor is of order not much exceeding $\frac{n}{3}$.
+This does not disprove Hadwiger's conjecture. }